peilingjiang/blog-jpl/content/posts/world-in-box/infinite-goldfish.md

 We insert a dictionary of 25,322 popular words into a *tire tree* data structure, and the following word detection process is based on that tree.

-We tested it for 6 hours during the thanksgiving holidays.
+We tested it for 6 hours during the Thanksgiving holidays.
 And here's what we got:

 ```
 wsazxcvfrtgbnjkmlpoijhgfresdfgyhfutyihgfdrejsdhfjoasdhjbaskosbciyasbmwidtebbmsbchjsiuhakbcbashguycxhbshfckajjsbfhsgfjhsdnmwisoduhbdshjbhkabkjbdfshvsdfhjvshjfshjbdhfjbbhsjdvfgveshjfbhjsbdjhfvghsvhfjbsdhjbfhjdsbhjcbdshjvfghevsfhjbsdbhjbchdjsbvhjdfghvhsjebfhjdsbhjcdsvhjfvhjsevfdjsbhcjbsdhjbhjdsvfghsvhjfvhdjsbvhjdsvhgsdoiuencoapkwgduavqapdiewbjd